pranav100000/consilium-codegraph/README.md

 # Consilium CodeGraph 🚀

 A production-ready code analysis system that combines syntactic parsing with semantic analysis to build comprehensive code graphs.
-Features both a powerful Rust CLI and a Python API for maximum flexibility.
+Features a powerful Rust CLI and TypeScript API for maximum flexibility.

 ## Features